xrettle/WFGY/TensionUniverse/BlackHole/Q131_tension_free_energy.md

    * `Delta_S_total`,
    * `I_FE_bound`.

-*Metrics:*
+*Metrics*

-* Whether a mapping into `M_reg` is possible.
+* Whether a mapping into `M_reg(E)` is possible.
 * Sign of `Delta_S_total`.
 * Sign of `I_FE_bound`.
 * Existence of unmodeled reservoirs or implicit energy sources.

-*Falsification conditions:*
+*Falsification conditions*

-* If the device cannot be mapped into `M_reg` because `E_total` or `S_total` is not definable, the proposal is classified as out of domain and rejected as an effective-layer description.
+* If the device cannot be mapped into `M_reg(E)` because `E_total` or `S_total` is not definable, the proposal is classified as out of domain and rejected as an effective-layer description of Q131.

-* If the mapping yields:
+* If the mapping yields

   ```txt
   I_E_balance != 0
   ```

-  for `E_external_input = 0`, the encoding plus device description is considered inconsistent.
+  for `E_external_input = 0`, the encoding instance plus device description is considered inconsistent.

-* If the mapping yields:
+* If the mapping yields

   ```txt
   Delta_S_total < 0
   ```

-  for a closed description, the device is classified as violating the second law.
+  for a closed description, the device is classified as violating the second law inside the Q131 encoding.

-* If the mapping yields:
+* If the mapping yields

   ```txt
   I_FE_bound > 0